Swiss regulator quizzes Credit Suisse, UBS on Libor

-ZURICH (Reuters) - Swiss regulator FINMA said it is questioning UBS and Credit Suisse in an investigation over possible Libor interest rate rigging.
+ZURICH, July 30 - (Reuters) - Swiss regulator FINMA is questioning UBS and Credit Suisse over possible Libor manipulation.

 “We are actively going after information that will enable us to make a judgment on what has happened,” a FINMA spokesman told Reuters on Monday.

-Credit Suisse said on July 16 it did not expect a “material” impact from the regulatory probe.

-UBS, which is already being investigated by the Swiss competition authority WEKO over its role in the Libor scandal, said in its first quarter report it has been granted conditional leniency or conditional immunity from authorities in certain jurisdictions.
+UBS is already being investigated by the Swiss competition authority WEKO over its role in the Libor scandal.

-These include the Antitrust Division of the U.S. Department of Justice and WEKO and relate to potential antitrust or competition law violations related to submissions for Yen LIBOR and Euroyen TIBOR.

-Should FINMA conclude that the banks violated Swiss regulations, it can demand changes both at organizational and managerial level.
+Should FINMA conclude that the banks did indeed violate Swiss regulations, it can demand changes both at organisational and managerial level.

 The spokesman also said that Swiss authorities were in close contact with investigators around the world.
 “We have already granted administrative assistance,” he said.